petazeta/youronlineshop/docs/marketing.md

 ## 5 What are the benefits of becoming a project member?

-What we call project is the source code and the might extensions and skins that can be added.
-These extensions and skins can be offered as a service or product on the platform that we will build for that purpose.
+What we call project is the source code and the might extensions and skins that could be added.
+These extensions and skins could be offered as a service or product on the platform that we will build for that purpose.

 ## 6 What does it mean to build extensions and skins?